ImageMagick/Usage-Markdown/filter/index.md

 Because of this, selecting any [Windowed Filter](#windowed) while using the [Distort Operator](../distorts/#distort), will substitute the normal '*Sinc()*' function with the equivalent '*Jinc()*' function.

-As the *Jinc()* function has zero crossings are at non-integer positions, it is very important to specify the filters support in terms of special [Lobes Support Setting](#lobes) introduced above for [Windowed Sinc Filters](#windowed).
+As the *Jinc()* function has zero crossings at non-integer positions, it is very important to specify the filter's support in terms of special [Lobes Support Setting](#lobes) introduced above for [Windowed Sinc Filters](#windowed).

-The biggest problem with using a 'Windowed Jinc' filter is when the source image contains a pixel level hash pattern (such as provided by "`pattern:gray50`", see [Built-In Patterns](http://www.imagemagick.org/script/formats.php#builtin-patterns)).
+The biggest problem with using a 'Windowed Jinc' filter is when the source image contains a pixel-level hash pattern (such as provided by "`pattern:gray50`", see [Built-In Patterns](http://www.imagemagick.org/script/formats.php#builtin-patterns)).
-In this situation all the orthogonal neighbors are different to diagonal neighbors, and as a result, the image becomes heavily blurred by the '*Jinc()*' function.
+In this situation, all the orthogonal neighbors are different to diagonal neighbors, and as a result, the image becomes heavily blurred by the '*Jinc()*' function.

-However just about any other pattern, such as lines, edges, corners, all remain quite sharp and clear when using a 'Windowed Jinc' filter, making it still a good function to use.
+However, just about any other pattern, such as lines, edges, corners, all remain quite sharp and clear when using a 'Windowed Jinc' filter, making it still a good function to use.

-This 'problem' can be a good thing, as it means that 2-dimensional cylindrical Jinc derived filter can be used as method of removing strong pixel hash type patterns from images, such as those generated by a [Color Reduction Dither](../quantize/#dither), without greatly effecting the sharpness of the rest of the image.
+This 'problem' can be a good thing, as it means that 2-dimensional cylindrical Jinc derived filter can be used as method of removing strong pixel hash type patterns from images, such as those generated by a [Color Reduction Dither](../quantize/#dither), without greatly affecting the sharpness of the rest of the image.
 That is it could be used as a 'Dither Removal Method' (see below).

 ### Distort and Filters in the No-Op case {#distort_noop}

 Ideally, no-op distortion should return exactly the same image.
-But as you have seen in previous examples, this may not actually happen.
+But, as you have seen in previous examples, this may not actually happen.

 The resize (2-pass 1 dimensional) filters: Lanczos (Sinc-Sinc), Lanczos2, Catrom, Hermite, Triangle, and many other resize filters do have this property.
 The pixel pattern is preserved exactly if the image is not scaled.

-On the other hand smoothing or blurring filters, like Gaussian, Cubic, and Quadratic will blur an image if applied to a nearly no-op case.
+On the other hand, smoothing or blurring filters, like Gaussian, Cubic, and Quadratic will blur an image if applied to a nearly no-op case.
 Note that even the resize filter default, Mitchell-Netravali, also contains some blur in it, as is basically a blend of B-spline 'Cubic' smoothing filter and the Cublic two-lobe sinc equivalent Catmull-Rom filter.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
-> The resize operator will by default short-circuit itself, so as to do nothing for the no-op case.
+> The resize operator will, by default, short-circuit itself, so as to do nothing for the no-op case.
-> As such unless you specifically specify a filter you can not generate a 'noop' resize.
+> As such, unless you specifically specify a filter, you can not generate a 'noop' resize.
 >
 > Distort will never short-circuit for the no-op case, and that is to ensure consistency in animations in which the distortion scaling may pass through the 'no-op' case.
 > This is something that is typically not a concern with resize.